Ayushmann Khurrana On Dream Girl: I'm All For Great Commercial Cinema

 The Cast Also Includes...

-Apart from Ayushmann Khurrana.
-The film also has Nushrat Bharucha, Annu Kapoor, Manjot Singh, Vijay Raaz in prominent roles.
+Apart from Ayushmann Khurrana, the film also has Nushrat Bharucha, Annu Kapoor, Manjot Singh and Vijay Raaz in prominent roles.